-Should any sexual assault occur on IBS property (either the Addison Street building or the Haste Street dormitory), the Dean should be immediately notified.
-Either the survivor/victim2 him/herself or someone else who has the survivor/victim's consent, and only if they have received such consent, should notify the Dean.
+Should any sexual assault occur on IBS property (including the Jodo Shinshu Center, IBS satellite campuses, and the Haste Street dormitory), the Dean should be immediately notified.
+Either the survivor/victim him/herself or someone else who has the survivor/victim's consent, and only if they have received such consent, should notify the Dean.